 - contact information for the instructor responsible for the class

-- three possible dates and times for your class visit, in order of preference
+- two possible dates and times for your class visit, in order of preference

 - the best times for you to meet with a librarian ahead of time to discuss materials and procedures for the class

 - your A/V requirements, if any.
 The room has a laptop, overhead camera, and projector.
 If you'd like to use this equipment, please ask for a demonstration.

 - and whether you would like librarian/curatorial staff to be directly involved in the presentation.
 If so, we will do our best to match you up with a Houghton staff member who has experience with the materials you want to cover.